cenacchi2000/MDD_Diagnosis/README.md

 When running on the robot the script no longer switches the chat system to "silent" mode.
 Questions are asked in normal conversation mode throughout the assessment so that answers are captured without interruption.
+The activity sets the environment variable `MDD_ASSESSMENT_ACTIVE=1` while running so other components can detect that a questionnaire session is in progress.

 After greeting the patient the program collects demographic details such as name, birth date and occupation.
 Once those questions are completed Ameca asks